Cradle of Thorns: Reformation (2007–2015)

 In 2007, Ty Elam resurrected the band under its original moniker Cradle of Thorns with all new members.
 The song "All Over Again" was released as a single, which can be heard on the band's official MySpace page.
 Elam later appeared on metal band Mastiv's album, End of the Silence, released in 2011.
 By 2015, Cradle of Thorns's official homepage ceased, and nothing has been stated regarding the group's future since.

 Style and influences

-Under the name Videodrone, the band was categorized as "Undercore", a synthesis of glam, goth and synth-rock with science fiction.
-Along with "Undercore", the band was also categorized as gothic rock, industrial metal and nu metal.
-Cradle of Thorns was known for their "heavy, but dark dance" style that fused heavy metal, industrial rock and hard rock with genres such as funk, gothic rock, jazz, opera and hip hop.
+The band was categorized as gothic rock, industrial rock, industrial metal and nu metal.
+Cradle of Thorns was known for their "heavy, but dark dance" style.
+Initially "gothy, industrial-tinged", the band's style would become, upon signing with Elementree Records, with their later style being described as both "a glitchy, synth-pop influenced take on nu metal" and "Undercore", a synthesis of glam, goth and synth-rock with science fiction.

+Their style incorporated elements of heavy metal, hard rock, funk, gothic rock, jazz, opera and hip-hop.
 The band's influences included horror film scores, Skinny Puppy, Ministry, The Disposable Heroes of Hiphoprisy, Consolidated and Korn.
 They were described as a cross between Korn, Orgy and Marilyn Manson.